 This article provides information and discusses atypical antidepressant mechanisms of action, their common indications in the treatment of various disorders and side effects, as well as possible unwanted consequences of their use such as atypical antidepressant abuse and addiction.

 What Are Atypical Antidepressants?

-Atypical antidepressants are medications that have the ability to alleviate or eliminate symptoms of depression but do so in a way that is unlike the mechanisms of action seen in common antidepressants.
-The majority of these medications are not well-known, and many doctors will only prescribe them if other types of depression medications have been demonstrated not to work, or they have produced significant side effects.
+The atypical antidepressants list includes medications that have the ability to alleviate or eliminate symptoms of Major Depressive Disorder (MDD) but do so in a way that is unlike the mechanisms of action of common antidepressants.
+The majority of these medications are not well-known, and many doctors will only prescribe them if other types of depression medications have been demonstrated not to work, or they have produced significant and intolerable side effects.

-The number of atypical depression medications is not as large as, say, that seen on a tricyclic antidepressants list.
-Additionally, some are used in other countries but have not been approved by the FDA for use in the U.S. However, there are multiple medications a doctor can choose from.
+The number of medications in the atypical antidepressants list is not as large as, say, that seen on a tricyclic antidepressants list.
+Additionally, some are used in other countries but have not been approved by the FDA for use in the United States..
+However, there are multiple medications a doctor can choose from.

-Each of the medications have different effects and side effects.
+Each of these medications works in a different way and the spectrum of different atypical antidepressant side effects also varies.
 As a result, selecting the right medication requires careful consideration and potentially trial and error.
-Atypical antidepressants should never be used without medical supervision.
+Therefore these drugs should never be used without medical supervision.

 Atypical Antidepressants Mechanism Of Action